Dr. Gabriella Etmektsoglou

 Denise is responsible for the German language program at NYU Berlin.
 She coordinates the language courses and implements a variety of extra- and co-curricular activities like tutorials and language-based field trips.
 Denise has a degree in German Studies from the Free University of Berlin.
 She has been working with international students since 2006 and has worked at NYU Berlin since September 2009.

-Dominik is Special Projects Coordinator and as such responsible for summer programs and J-Terms, as well as IT, design and others at NYU Berlin.
+Dominik is Special Projects Coordinator and as such responsible for summer programs and J-Terms, as well as IT, design and others tasks at NYU Berlin.
 Like so many, he originally moved to Berlin to study and would not want to leave again.
 He holds a Magister (think master’s degree) in North American Studies, Philosophy and Media Studies from Freie Universität Berlin.
 As he wrote his thesis on the changing way of narration in US television, he has a special connection to the American way of storytelling.
-Dominik also spend a year studying at Duke University and while there was chosen to direct a student-run production of “Hair” which made him fell in love with musicals.
-He cannot sing, but invites you to come by any time and offer your rendition of “Good Morning Starshine".
+Dominik also spent a year studying at Duke University and while there was chosen to direct a student-run production of “Hair” which made him fall in love with musicals.
+He cannot sing but invites you to come by any time and offer your rendition of “Good Morning Starshine.”

 Student Life Administrator